Saltworker/RegressionAnalysis_CAS-plotting/README.md

 You're welcome
 ## To run regressionAnalysis_sciplot.cpp:
 ### Install gnuplot
-Once this is installed, you'll be able to run the release "1.0 Sciplot-edition"
+Once this is installed, you'll be able to run the executable attached to the release "1.0 Sciplot-edition"

 https://sourceforge.net/projects/gnuplot/